The computer was not invented to entertain, send emails or play games, but was invented to perform a large number of mathematical calculations.

 If you want a complete tutorial on Computer Fundamentals, then see this article Computer Fundamentals Tutorial.
 Here you will get all the topics of Computer Fundamentals step by step.

-Friends, if you liked this post, then definitely share this post with your friends so that they can get information about the Development of Computer.
+Friends, if you liked this post, then definitely share this post with your friends so that they can get information about the history of computers.

 To get the Computer Science, Programming Language, Coding, C, C ++, related information, subscribe to our website newsletter.
 So that you will get information about our upcoming new posts soon.